web2py/yatl/README.md

 In the example SPAN is an optional helper.
 Output is escaped by default unless marked up with the XML helper as in {{=XML('1 < 2')}}.

+Note that the helpers included here are similar but not identical to the web2py ones.
+They are 99% compatible but the implementation is different.